de3ug/de3ug.github.io/gcmap/README.md

 # Great Circle Map

 This is a lightweight single-page web app for plotting great-circle flight paths.
 Enter a series of airport codes (e.g. `SEA-LHR` or `JFK-LAX-SFO`) and see the route drawn on an interactive map along with distance calculations.
+Circles of equal range can be drawn using the `distance@airport` syntax, e.g. `500nm@SFO`.

+Multiple sets of segments can be provided by separating them with spaces, commas or newlines.
+Sets are not connected to each other when drawn.

 ## Setup